PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 4/Readme.md

-Chapter 4 images in color where applicable/
+Chapter 4 images in color where applicable